kavia-common/personal-notes-manager-215101-215120/notes_frontend/SUPABASE.md

 - The client library used: @supabase/supabase-js v2.
 - When env vars are present and the library initializes successfully, the UI will show "Supabase".
 - If initialization fails (e.g., missing library, invalid URL/key), the app falls back to local storage and shows "Local".
 An error banner explains the failure.
+- If the configured table doesn't exist (e.g., schema cache error "Could not find the table public.notes in the schema cache" or PG 42P01), the app surfaces a clear message and automatically falls back to LocalStorage on first load so you can continue using the UI.

 ```sh
 npm install @supabase/supabase-js